Now, I'm just saying it's very strange, Mr. Snirdley, that we know so little about a guy who's written two autobiographies.

 Doesn't it sound like the Republicans are vastly outspending the Democrats with all of their outside money here?

-In fact, it's probably the uh the opposite.
+In fact, it's probably the opposite.

 And I thought maybe I shouldn't mention this.